Full counting statistics of time of flight images: Conclusions

 One can also go beyond measuring the PDF of the intensity at a given point of the ToF image by measuring the complete \emph{joint distribution functions}, $W(I_p,I_{p'})$, rather than measuring just intensity correlations, $\langle I_p I_{p'}\rangle$.
 As an example, we have determined this joint distribution for the $p=0$ quasi-condensate intensity and the $p\ne 0 $ intensities, and have shown that $W(I_0,I_{p'})$ exhibits strong negative correlations, induced by particle number conservation.
 Clearly, our analysis can be generalized to multipoint distributions, $W(\{I_p\})$, still expected to reflect universality, though the experimental and theoretical accessibility becomes less obvious for these complex quantities.

 As demonstrated here through the simplest example, ToF full counting statistics is expected to give insight to the exotic quantum states of various interacting quantum systems.
-Besides investigating the emergent universal behavior of low dimensional quantum systems, \emph{Time of Flight Full Counting Statistics} can also be applied to study exotic quantum states in higher dimensional, fermionic or even anyonic systems where it is supposed to reflect the quantum statistics of particles.
-Intriguing behavior is expected at quantum critical points, such as the quantum critical points of the transverse field Ising model or that of spinor condensates~\cite{spinorreview}, e.g., where bare particles cease to exist.
+Besides investigating the emergent universal behavior of low dimensional quantum systems, \emph{Time of Flight Full Counting Statistics} could also be applied to study exotic quantum states in higher dimensional, fermionic or even anyonic systems where it is supposed to reflect the quantum statistics of particles.
+Another interesting direction would be the analysis of ToF full counting statistics at quantum critical points, such as the quantum critical points of the transverse field Ising model or that of spinor condensates~\cite{spinorreview}, e.g., where quantum fluctuations get stronger and bare particles cease to exist.
 It is also a completely open question, how ToF distributions reflect the structure of a many-body localized state, but the images of chaotic and integrable models are also expected to exhibit different ToF full counting statistics.